COVID -19 changes: Government Assistance

 - provide identification online

-- You do not need an employment separation certificate or statements from your bank account.
+- You do not need an employment separation certificate or your bank account statements.

 - The application process online through MyGov can be difficult.
 Be patient, read the questions carefully and if you need to, ask a person you can trust for support.
 If you need more support contact Centrelink or visit a Centrelink office.

-From 27 April 2020, the following eligibility requirements WILL NOT be required for anyone eligible to receive the Coronavirus Supplement:
+From 27 April 2020 until 24 September 2020, the following eligibility requirements WILL NOT be required for anyone eligible to receive the Coronavirus Supplement:

 - the Ordinary Waiting Period (already waived until 12 June 2020)